• Skip to table of contents

 No. The online MSW program is specifically developed to meet the needs of students who are unable to attend graduate school on campus.

 Absolutely!
 The online MSW is designed for students who need the flexibility to juggle work and family obligations.
-You complete weekly coursework when it is more convenient for you.

 No. The only transferable credits for the Online MSW are approved graduate level courses.